santorr/UnityUtilities/FloatingText/README.md

 # Floating text

-This script allow you to integrate a floating text in screen space using object pool to maximize performance.
+This script (Singleton) allow you to integrate a floating text in screen space using object pool to maximize performance.

 ![alt text](./img/img_floating_text.JPG)